ThbltLmr/csv-to-sql/README.md

 ## TODO
 - Add flags to switch between update and insert
 - Add insert mode
+- Add option to have DB config and run output file automatically
 - Add upsert mode, updating if id exists and inserting if it does not